b0mi3xwx/b0mi3xwx/README.md

 >
 ✮ Any pronouns🪼
 >
-✮ Dabi's simp (Toya Todoroki in MHA)💙
+✮ Dabi and Raihan's simp (Toya Todoroki in MHA)💙
 >
 >
 ✮ 🎀eng/viet